 American-Style Eight Ball

 The American Style Eight Ball also referred to as Pocket Billiards, Bar Pool, Six Pocket or Solids and Stripes, is a classic American favorite, as the name suggests.
 Played with a total of 16 balls, out of which 7 are stripes, 7 are solids, 1 is an eight ball and one is the cue ball, the objective of the game is to shoot all your balls in the pockets of the table, and also shoot the mighty eight ball in a designated pocket.
 Both the players are assigned either solids or stripes, and the game revolves around wanting to pocket all your balls along with the magical eight balls.
 Whoever does this first, is considered the winner of the game.
 Despite being a classic game, it became immensely popular in the 20th century, this game is still very popular with the younger generation and is also known to be one of the most popular types of billiard games around.
 Being very popular in Europe and the Middle East, the game has traveled far and long, causing in a little distortion of the rules, so no one can really decide on a certain set of rules, and everyone plays the game as they go along.
 So before you start a new game, it is a good idea to quickly go through the rules so that you and the other player are on the same page.

 Carom, also called Carombole or Straight Rail is played just with 3 balls.
 There are 2 white cue balls for each player and one red object ball.
 PLayed on a table with no pockets, the objective of the game is to strike the red object ball and the cue ball of the opponent’s in the same shot.
 This game is slightly uncommon but it originated in Spanish and actually is one of the oldest billiard games ever.
-Another thing which sets this game apart is that the pocketless table is slightly heated up so that the speed of the balls can be increased and moisture can be removed.
+Another thing that sets this game apart is that the pocketless table is slightly heated up so that the speed of the balls can be increased and moisture can be removed.